 Risk-Free Rate

 The second ingredient needed to calculate the Sharpe ratio is the U.S. Treasury bond yield.
-You can find the current yield at this link.
+You can find the current yield here at United States Rates & Bonds.
 As of the time of writing this article, the yield on the U.S. 12-month bond stands at 5.38%.
 To use it in our Sharpe ratio calculation, we must adjust it to match our one-month trading data.
 To do this, divide the 5.38% annual yield by 12 months, resulting in a monthly return of 0.4483%.
 With all three components, we can now calculate the Sharpe ratio for our forex money managers.

 Manager one = 205-0.4483/47.26=4.32